ViggieM/sveltekit-d1/README.md

-# How to create a project
+# SvelteKit running on Cloudflare Pages with D1 Database

+This is a template for the [Cloudflare C3 CLI](https://developers.cloudflare.com/pages/get-started/c3/) that initializes a new SvelteKit project with a D1 database.
+It includes database management with drizzle and authentication with lucia.
+It also makes use of the latest feature of SvelteKit, [Remote functions • Docs • Svelte](https://svelte.dev/docs/kit/remote-functions).

+## Setup Instructions

-1. Create a new project with the [Cloudflare C3 CLI](https://developers.cloudflare.com/pages/get-started/c3/) using this template
+### 1. Create a new project using this template

 ```bash
 pnpm create cloudflare@latest --template git@github.com:ViggieM/sveltekit-d1.git [DIRECTORY] --git